Slow Cooker Ribs and Sauerkraut

 Do you drain bagged sauerkraut before cooking?

-I like to drain and rinse my sauerkraut, for I don’t like a ton of sour flavor in this recipe.
-If you are a die-hard sauerkraut fan, don’t rinse it and add a half cup of the juices to the slow cooker.
+I like to drain and rinse my sauerkraut, as I prefer a less intense sour flavor in this recipe.
+If you’re a die-hard sauerkraut fan, don’t rinse it; instead, add a half cup of the juices to the slow cooker.

 ribs, potatoes and sauerkraut cooked together in a slow cooker.

-You can substitute the baby back ribs for any pork ribs, such as spareribs, country-style ribs, and other types!
-If beef is more your style, then try using beef ribs instead.
+Other ribs: You can substitute the baby back ribs for any pork ribs, such as spareribs, country-style ribs, and other types!
+If beef is more your style, then try using beef short ribs instead.

 cooked ribs pieces in a slow cooker with potatoes and sauerkraut.